 There are four different options at Key Stage 5 and choices are made on potential future career choices as well as interest.
 It is vital that students have a passion for extending their knowledge beyond GCSE as the courses require dedication and a genuine desire to learn.

-‘A’ Level Biology is the study of life.
+A-level Biology is the study of life.
 At any level, this subject is based around the structure, working and lives of plants and animals.
-At Advanced Level however, the depth of knowledge becomes greater and the finer detail of living organisms is brought to life.
+At A-level, however, the depth of knowledge becomes greater and the finer detail of living organisms is brought to life.
 Biology covers many topics, from conservation to the intricacies of cell ultra-structure and the course is an excellent starting point for many university courses including medicine, veterinary science, biochemistry, conservation, environmental science, nursing, optometry and dentistry.